Medically reviewed by Dr. John Rosdeutscher – Written by Sine Thieme

 Gastric balloons are FDA-approved and have been around for over 20 years.
 The placement and removal does not involve surgery and can be done in a brief, minimally-invasive procedure under IV sedation.
 Should a balloon rupture (an extremely rare event), it wouldn’t be harmful in any form.

 However, all medical procedures carry a certain amount of risk and potential complications.
 As with any elective procedure, you will have to decide whether the benefits outweigh the risks.
 Prior to your gastric balloon placement, your doctor will ask you to sign an “informed consent,” which is a document that details all known intragastric balloon complications and risks.
-This article will give you an overview in an easy-to-read format.
+This article by our NuBody Concepts Nashville gastric balloon team will give you an overview in an easy-to-read format.

 Potential Side Effects of a Gastric Balloon